AdobeDocs/adobe-dev-console/src/pages/guides/authentication/UserAuthentication/implementation.md

 ### OAuth Native App credential

-The Native App platform is best suited for applications that run natively on a device (Android, iOS, Windows, Mac, and others) and either do not have a backend server or want to fetch tokens on the frontend.
-OAuth credentials for Native Apps do not require the application to store a client secret, and therefore, must utilize the [OAuth 2.0 PKCE flow](https://oauth.net/2/pkce/) to obtain tokens securely.
+The Native App platform is best suited for applications that run natively on a device (Android, iOS, Windows, Mac, and others) and either do not have a backend server or want to fetch tokens on the front end.
+OAuth credentials for Native Apps do not require the application to store a client secret and, therefore, must utilize the [OAuth 2.0 PKCE flow](https://oauth.net/2/pkce/) to obtain tokens securely.

 Refresh tokens are not available for the OAuth Native App credential.
 Your application will need the user to sign in again to generate a new access token.